divyamadana28/divyamadana28/README.md

 2. I am Madana Divya
 3. I belong to Srikalahasti, Andhra Pradesh, India
 4. Currently I am pursuing B.Tech in the stream of Computer Science and Engineering from Chadalawada Ramanamma Engineering College
-5. I have been keen interest in Java,python and DBMS
+5. I have keen interest in Java,python and DBMS
 6. I have done some certification courses in python, Artificial intelligence
 7. In my leisure times, I love to listen music